jincubator/the-compact/README.md

         address sponsor;     // The account to source the tokens from. uint256 nonce;       // A parameter to enforce replay protection, scoped to allocator. uint256 expires;     // The time at which the claim expires.
-        Element[] elements;  // Arbiter, chainId, ids & amounts, and mandate for each chain.
+        Element[] elements;  // Arbiter, chainId, commitments, and mandate for each chain.
     }

     // Defined in src/types/EIP712Types.sol
     struct Element {
-        address arbiter;            // The account tasked with verifying and submitting the claim. uint256 chainId;            // The chainId where the tokens are located. uint256[2][] idsAndAmounts; // The allocated token IDs and amounts.
+        address arbiter;            // The account tasked with verifying and submitting the claim. uint256 chainId;            // The chainId where the tokens are located.
+        Lock[] commitments;         // The committed locks with lock tags, tokens, & amounts.
         // Witness data MUST follow (mandatory for multichain compacts):
-        // Mandate mandate;
+        Mandate mandate;
     }
     ```
 The `Mandate` struct within these payloads is for [Witness Structure](#witness-structure).
 The EIP-712 typehash for these structures is constructed dynamically; empty `Mandate` structs result in a typestring without witness data.
 Witness data is optional _except_ in a `MultichainCompact`; a multichain compact's elements **must** include a witness.